Build a simple app with text composables

 • A computer with Android Studio installed

-In this task, you set up a project in Android Studio with an Empty Compose Activity template and change the text message to a personalized birthday greeting.
+In this task, you set up a project in Android Studio with the Empty Activity template and change the text message to a personalized birthday greeting.

 1. In the Welcome to Android Studio dialog, select New Project.

-2. In the New Project dialog, select Empty Compose Activity and then click Next.
+2. In the New Project dialog, select Empty Activity and then click Next.

-3. Enter Happy Birthday in the Name field and then select a minimum API level of 24 (Nougat) in the Minimum SDK field and click Finish.
+3. In the Name field enter Happy Birthday and then select a minimum API level of 24 (Nougat) in the Minimum SDK field and click Finish.

 1. Wait for Android Studio to create the project files and build the project.